Alcohol Effects on Teeth: Alcohol Can Wreck Your Smile

-People who consume alcohol excessively and regularly are at great risk to develop tooth decay and periodontal disease.
+People who consume alcohol excessively and regularly are at great risk of developing tooth decay and periodontal disease.
 Even having a few drinks regularly can begin to break down the enamel on teeth.

 Alcohol and Tooth Decay